 You miner needs a program to get started.
 The software to select depends on the mining rig you got.
 Most rigs come with their own software.
 You may come across some like MacMiner for mac and 50Miner or BFGMiner for PCs.

-Connect the miner to power and to computer via cable and locate the software and run!
+Connect the miner to power and to the computer via cable and locate the software and run!
 For a pool mining, set up a pool for Bitcoin, enter your username and password for the mining pool and your Bitcoin wallet address.